Tron-Only/study-doc/README.md

 ### Customizing Appearance

 1. **Change Theme**: Click the theme selector on the dashboard
-   - Choose from 6 curated themes
+   - Choose from 6 curated themes (3 light, 3 dark)
+   - On first load, automatically selects a theme matching your OS preference (dark mode → Obsidian, light mode → Paper)
    - Themes update in real-time across all tabs

 2. **Change Font**: Select from 10 built-in fonts or add a custom Google Font